yearn/hardhat-monorepo/packages/yswaps/ROLES.md

   - Can add SWAPPER ADDERS
   - Can add SWAPPER SETTERS
   - Can add STRATEGY ADDERS
-  - Can add STRATEGY HANDLERS
-  - Can add TRADES MODIFIER
-  - Can sets mechanics registry
+  - Can set mechanics registry
-  - Can set OTC Pool

 - SWAPPER ADDER